BrightonMboya/rash-payments/docs/api/transactions/Create transaction.md

 - **billing_period** (object): The billing period for the transaction.
 - **items** (array): The list of items included in the transaction.
 - **custom_data** (object): Custom data associated with the transaction.
-- **enable_checkout** (boolean): Indicates whether Paddle Checkout is enabled for the transaction.
+- **enable_checkout** (boolean): Indicates whether Jani Checkout is enabled for the transaction.
 - **purchase_order_number** (string): The purchase order number for the transaction.
 - **additional_information** (string): Additional notes about the transaction.
 - **created_at** (string): The date and time the transaction was created.
 - **updated_at** (string): The date and time the transaction was last updated.

 **Notes:**

 - The transaction is initially set to `draft` upon creation, and it can later be updated to `completed` or other statuses as needed.
 - The `billing_details` and `billing_period` fields are only necessary if `collection_mode` is set to `manual`.
-- The `enable_checkout` flag determines whether a checkout session should be created for the transaction, allowing the customer to complete the payment via Paddle's hosted checkout page.
+- The `enable_checkout` flag determines whether a checkout session should be created for the transaction, allowing the customer to complete the payment via Jani's hosted checkout page.
 - Ensure that all required fields are properly validated to prevent errors during transaction creation.